parthmishra24/JWTek/README.md

 - Guided exploitation advice with PoCs and bypass testing
 - Extendable and modular structure
 - Colored console output for readability (disable with `--no-color` or `JWTEK_NO_COLOR=1`)
+- Built-in command to update JWTEK from GitHub

 ---